Adam Christodoulou: Star Mazda

 In 2009, Christodoulou competed in the Star Mazda series, a single seater class in the US, and won the championship, with 3 wins and 9 podium finishes.
 He has again been nominated for the McLaren Autosport BRDC Award.
 He will test an Indy Lights car for Sam Schmidt Motorsports in October 2009 after having previously tested for Bryan Herta Autosport in the same series.

 Sports cars

 For 2010, he ran in the Rolex Sports Car Series GT class for Newman Wachs Racing with co-driver John Edwards.

+Endurance racing

+2011–2021: Blancpain Endurance Series

+Christodoulou competed in the 2013 Blancpain Endurance Series driving for Black Falcon.
+He finished sixth in the Pro-Am class, with a class podium coming in the opening race at Monza.
+Alongside his Blancpain drive, Christodoulou competed in the 2013 VLN Series, where his results included a stream of three podiums in a row.

+2014 was his first year participating in the 24 Hours of Nürburgring in the top class, SP9.
+However, he retired from the race after 14 hours as a wheel fell off the car.
+He attempted to make repairs himself but was unable to do so.

+In 2016, he took his first win in the 24 Hours of Nürburgring, driving for Black Falcon with Maro Engel, Manuel Metzger and Bernd Schneider.
+The team started from the ninth row, but they drove a clean race during wet conditions, and an overtake from Engel on the final lap saw them stand on the top step of the podium.